squatboy/ec2-spot-interruption-auto-recover/README.md

     - You should immediately receive an **SNS alert** for the interruption warning.
     - After two minutes, a new instance will be provisioned by the Auto Scaling Group.
     - You will receive another **SNS alert** confirming the user-data script completed successfully on the new instance.
-    - The Elastic IP should be automatically re-associated with the new instance.

 ---